Logius-standaarden/fsc-external-contract/introduction.md

 The Contract is received by the API provider.
 The API provider validates the reference manually or automatically, outside FSC with a custom component.
 After validation the Contract is accepted and the API consumer can consume the Service on behalf of the organization specified in the reference.

+## Caveat

+This extension is developed as a temporary solution because external contracts defined in this extension cannot be validated by FSC components.
+This breaks the trust.
+In the future, this extension will be replaced by an extension that allows Delegators to sign contracts in a cryptographically secure manner without having to use an FSC Manager.

 ## Terminology